There is a widely held belief that "AKC" or "AKC papers" guarantee the quality of a dog. This is not true! AKC is

 2) They obtain some form of working title/certification/temperament testing.

-3) In addition to the dog being worthy, the owners must prove it too- You must prove to me that your
+3) In addition to the dog being worthy, the owners must prove it too- You must prove to me that you are ready

-People seem to think that because they think their dogs are good pets, they should breed them and make
+People seem to think that because their dogs are good pets, they should breed them and make more good

-more good pets.
+pets.
 That's the worst reason to breed GSDs.
+Every puppy is a living, breathing animal and just like us